ArubaKube/myrtus-monitor/README.md

 # Myrtus monitor service

+## 🌿 MYRTUS Project Component

+Unlocking the living dimension of Cyber-Physical Systems across the computing continuum.

+## 🧭 Overview

+This repository is part of the MYRTUS Project, an EU initiative that pioneers a new generation of Cyber-Physical Systems (CPS) by embracing the principles of the EUCloudEdgeIoT Initiative.

+MYRTUS envisions a unified computing continuum where 🌐 edge, ☁️ cloud, and ⚙️ fog environments cooperate seamlessly.
+To achieve this, it reinvents programming models, languages, and orchestration tools for collaborative, distributed, and decentralized systems.

 ## Architecture

 The monitoring service is a component that collects metrics from the Kubernetes cluster where it operates, as well as from its node, and transmits them to the Myrtus knowledge base component.